Making built-form happen

 Transparency and flexibility

-Cloud-based technology is available, giving clients 24-7 access to all project communications, tasks and documentation.
-Or 7c can work within client systems and processes or a hybrid of both.
+Cloud-based technology gives clients 24-7 access to all project communications, tasks and documentation from any device.
+Or I can work with client systems and processes or a hybrid of both.

 End-to-end or specific elements